-2.1 It is recommended that the Committee take note of the progress made in reducing road accident casualties on the local road network towards the Scottish Government road safety targets for 2020.
+2.1 It is recommended that the Committee

+- a acknowledges the progress made in reducing road accident casualties, on the local road network, towards the Scottish Government road safety targets for 2020. - b agrees the principles for introducing 20mph speed limit areas in the city as set out in the report.